 |30-credit program||45 credits attempted|

-An appeal should include an explanation of the extenuating circumstances which resulted in the student's inability to meet the requirements.
-Information about the student's plan to make up any deficiencies should also be included.
+An appeal should include an explanation of the extenuating circumstances which resulted in the student’s inability to meet the requirements along with third party documentation to support the appeal.
+Information about the student’s plan to make up any deficiencies should also be included.

 An evaluation of academic progress will be done after the end of the Spring semester or when students reapply for financial aid.
 Students who do not meet the requirements will be notified within ten days of the completion of the evaluation.